csturtevant/csturtevant.github.io/_posts/2017-02-20-alarm-livestream.md

      └─────────────────────── min (0 - 59)
 ```

-Using the below script named urlopener.sh, which is run through Python 2.7.6 I added this to the job list.
+To open the URL programmatically I used the below script named urlopener.py, which is run through Python 2.7.6.

 ```
 #!/usr/bin/python